God Pruned My Pride

 Family and friends opened their hearts and their wallets and in so doing we were able to make it through the winter.

-One evening, I consumed too much of my coping mechanisms and shamefully took it out on my husband and God, lashing out verbally at both.
-It was then that I realized that not only was I unable to control anything around me, but I also wasn’t able to control myself.
+One evening, I consumed far too much of my coping mechanisms and shamefully took it out on my husband and God, lashing out verbally at both.
+It was then that I realized that not only was I unable to control anything around me, but I wasn't even able to control myself.
 It shattered my pride and humbly brought me to my knees, exactly where God needed me to be…

 But I think the most valuable lesson I learned is that I am, at my very best, weak.
-Any strength that I may have or that others might see in me, is a strength that can only be attained through God and His Spirit.
+Any strength that I have or that others might see in me, is a strength that can only be attained through God and His Spirit.
 If His Spirit is in me then I can draw from His power and His strength, but if I choose to rely on myself, then only my frailty and my weakness will show.

 But He said to me, “My grace is sufficient for you,